dxw/contracts/agreements/govpress.md

         in the Proposal, including but not limited to:

         1. Support for any third-party services upon which your service relies;
-        2. Changes to your website which constitute new functionality;
+        2. Changes to your website which constitute new functionality.

     5. GovPress must only be used in accordance with its Acceptable Usage Policy, which forms part of this agreement.